donofriov/flask-rest-api/README.md

-# Flask REST API
+# Stores REST API

+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.

+Deployed on Heroku.

-Python/Flask REST API project based on rest-api-flask-and-python udemy course
+Based on rest-api-flask-and-python udemy course